 While someone may not be eligible for an immediate relative visa, he or she may still have the opportunity to apply for a family preference visa instead.
 By working with a dedicated family immigration lawyer, you could understand how family preference visas in Lombard work, as well as receive assistance through each step of the process.

-Defining a Family-Sponsored Preference Visa
+How is a Family-Sponsored Preference Visa Filed?

 A family-sponsored preference visa is filed by a US citizen petitioner or a legal permanent residence petitioner.
 Essentially, these visas are created to allow the petitioner to bring his or her family member into the United States.
 However, there is a specific number of visas available per year and anyone who falls into these preference lists must wait for a visa to become available.
 While the amount of allotted wait time can be different between certain countries, the timeframe for each can be found in the Visa Bulletin on the Department of State website.